-- It can be hard work – Being a carer may mean you have a lot of extra jobs and responsibilities.
-For example, you may have to do household jobs like cooking or cleaning, or give nursing care.
+- It can be hard work.
+Being a carer may mean you have a lot of extra jobs and responsibilities.
+For example, you may have to do a lot of cooking or cleaning, or give nursing care.

-- You may feel down or overwhelmed by your feelings – When someone close to you is unwell it can bring up a lot of strong emotions.
-And being a carer, too, can be difficult on your emotions.
+- You may feel down or overwhelmed by your feelings.
+When someone close to you is unwell it can bring up a lot of strong emotions.
+And being a carer, too, can be difficult emotionally.

 You’re not alone if you’re having any of these difficulties.
 There are many young people caring for a family member, and these type of problems are quite common.

 You are probably very busy if you’re a carer, but it’s worth taking a bit of time to find out what kind of help and support may be available in your area.